shawngraham/hist3812-f22/content/syllabus/schedule.md

   - Have read for today:
     - Chapter 1 & 2, in [Nguyen, C. Thi.
 Games : Agency as Art.
 New York, NY: Oxford University Press, 2020](https://ocul-crl.primo.exlibrisgroup.com/permalink/01OCUL_CRL/1gqvnf4/alma991022774628305153)
     - Morgan, Colleen.
 2019.
 'Avatars, Monsters, and Machines: A Cyborg Archaeology' _European Journal of Archaeology_ 22.3. [https://doi.org/10.1017/eaa.2019.22](https://doi.org/10.1017/eaa.2019.22) (Remember to access through the library)

+_by the way_ Came across this [radio program from the CBC](https://www.cbc.ca/radio/ideas/understandings-games-may-hold-the-secret-to-living-the-good-life-says-philosopher-1.6613927) which intersects with [today's talk](https://hist3812.netlify.app/slides/oct12.html).
+Nb, some questions in that talk to kickstart your thinking re Interlude 2's reflection.

 ## M2.2
 - Oct 17 - **History is a Remix**